readthedocs/readthedocs.org/docs/user/security-log.rst

 Organization logs track the following events:

-- Authentication on documentation pages from your organization
+- Authentication on documentation pages from your organization.
-- User access to every documentation page from your organization (**Enterprise plans only**)
+- User accesses a documentation page from your organization (**Enterprise plans only**).
+- User accesses downloads documentation pages (**Enterprise plans only**).
+- Invitations to organization teams are sent, revoked or accepted.

 Authentication failures and successes are both tracked.